-While you can register .com.au names using a variety of different words or phrases left of the dot, there are some words or phrases you'll need to steer clear of acquiring; or seek special permission for.
+While you can register .com.au names using a variety of different words or phrases left of the dot, some words or phrases you'll need to steer clear of acquiring; or seek special permission for.

 The au Domain Administration (auDA) is the policy authority and industry self-regulatory body for .AU domain names.
 One of its policies is 2014-06 - Reserved List Policy.